easybuilders/easybuild/docs/Contributing-back.rst

 ~~~~~~~~~~~~~~~~~

 Next to functional evaluation of contributions, care is also taken to
-maintain a consistent code style across the EasyBuild code base; see also
+maintain a consistent code style across the EasyBuild code base
-:ref:`code_style`.
+(see also :ref:`code_style`).

 This aspect is sometimes considered to be needless overhead, yet it is an
 important aspect of the review process.
 A consistent code style is invaluable
-is a large code base that is constantly being updated by a worldwide community.
+in a large code base that is constantly being updated by a worldwide community.

 This also applies to easyconfig files, where we try to maintain a strict style
-which mostly matches the established PEP8 coding style for Python (since
+that mostly matches the established PEP8 coding style for Python (since
 easyconfigs are written in Python syntax).
 However, also the grouping and
 ordering of easyconfig parameters is a part of the 'code' style we maintain.